-To manage pharmacy feasibly, you must find the balance between cost and clinical quality.
-Luckily there are tools available to you that can be used to determine your ideal path to keeping pharmacy benefits affordable.
-However, without a firm grasp of the road ahead, it’s hard to get on the path to where you want to be.
+To manage pharmacy benefit costs, it’s important that you help your clients.
+Luckily there are data-driven tools available to you that can be used to determine the ideal path to keeping your clients’ pharmacy benefits affordable.
+Doing so requires a firm grasp of the road ahead, so that you can get your clients on the path to where you want them to be.

+Specialty medication claims are driving over 40% of pharmacy drug plan costs.
 Actively managing your pharmacy spend means finding the balance between appropriate cost and clinical quality. #KeepRxAffordable